lcha691/723assignment2/group_13/README.md

 | Cruise Control is Off | `Throttle = Accelerator Sensor`       |
 | Cruise Control is On  | `Throttle Command = Regulated Output` |

-## How To Run Code:
+## Running the model:

+### Requirements

 Must be on a Linux system!\
+The project must be stored locally\

+### How to run the model

 To run through the terminal, the code must be located locally, and the following commands must be run from the appropriate project directory:\
-`make CruiseControl.xes`\
+`make produceConsume.xes`\
-`./CruiseControl.xes`

-**_Credit to the original Authors of this README: Harrison Warahi, Cassandra D'Souza_**
+`./produceConsume.xes`